vatass/vatass.github.io/_projects/conformal-biomarker-trajectories.md

 <ul>
   <li>We introduce a new <strong> conformal prediction framework for randomly-timed biomarker trajectories </strong>. </li>
   <li>To address population heterogeneity, we propose group-conditional conformal prediction with formal group-specific coverage guarantees.</li>
-  <li>We introduce an uncertainty-calibrated method, the Rate of Change Bound,  that identifies <strong>17.5% more high-risk MCI patients</strong> who progress to Alzheimer’s Disease compared to baselines.</li>
+  <li>We introduce an uncertainty-calibrated method, the Rate of Change Bound,  that identifies <strong>17.5% more high-risk MCI patients</strong> who progress to Alzheimer’s Disease compared to standard methods.</li>
 </ul>